masc-ucsc/docs/docs/pyrope/07-typesystem.md

 )
 ```

-Like most type checks, the `implement` can be translated for a `comptime
+Like most type checks, the `extends` can be translated for a `comptime
 assert`.
 An equivalent "Circle" functionality:

 ```